Swiss Air Lines compensation for delayed flights

 Swiss Airlines missed flight compensation

-You may be entitled to 600€ from Swiss Airlines for missed connecting flight compensation under the European Union Regulation EC 261, if …
+You may be entitled to 600€ from Swiss Airlines for missed connecting flight under the European Union Regulation EC 261, if …

 - the entire journey was booked under one booking reference